-“There's a turkey stew traditionally made in Spain on Christmas eve.
-It has a mushroomy sauce and is topped with crunchy, cubed, fried potatoes.
+“There's a turkey stew traditionally made in Spain on Christmas Eve.
+It has a mushroomy sauce and is topped with crunchy, cubed fried potatoes.
 Yum.”

 Turkey paella: “Chuck in some prawns, rice, peas, peppers and whatever else is in the fridge.
 Bliss.”

-Spice things up
+Spice it up